AlxcNL/Data-Technologies-public/Workshops/Workshop 1 - Basic SQL/3 - Joins.md

 **How it works:**

-- Matches students with enrollments.
+- Matches enrollments with students.
+The result is a temporary result-set T1.
-- Then matches enrollments with courses.
+- Then matches this T1 with courses.
 - If a student is NOT enrolled in any course, they won’t appear.

 <details markdown="1">